 Nurse Anesthesia Simulation Labs

-Our advanced anesthesia labs feature full-body pediatric and adult human patient simulators (HPS), which replicate the anatomy, physiology, and treatment responses of real patients.
-These simulators are utilized in various settings, including operating rooms, intensive care units, and emergency/trauma environments, mirroring the clinical experiences students will encounter.
+Our advanced anesthesia labs feature full-body pediatric and adult human patient simulators, which replicate the anatomy, physiology, and treatment responses of real patients.
+These simulators are utilized in various settings, including operating rooms, intensive care units, and emergency/trauma environments, mirroring the clinical experiences students encounter.
 Our students have an invaluable opportunity to gain hands-on experience with anesthesia machines, ultrasounds, and airway equipment, bridging the gap between theoretical knowledge and practical skills.

 INACSL Healthcare Simulation Standards of Best Practice